zaphar/ucg/docsite/site/content/reference/expressions.md

 -------------------

 UCG can include the contents of other files as an expression.
-Currently we only support strings but we plan to support yaml, and json and possibly base64 encoding in the future. include expressions start with the `include` keyword a type (currently only `str`), and a path.
+Currently we only support strings and base64 encoding but we plan to support yaml, and json in the future. include expressions start with the `include` keyword a type (currently only `str`), and a path.
 Relative paths are calculated relative to the including file.

 ```
 let script = include str "./script.sh";